Aviation Security Service: Security screening

 Security screening is primarily conducted using walk-through metal detectors which all passengers must pass through prior to boarding security-designated flights.
-However, some passengers are also screened using Advanced Imagining Technology (AIT, otherwise known as body scanners).
+Some passengers are also screened using Advanced Imagining Technology (AIT, otherwise known as body scanners).
 These scanners were first introduced at Auckland for international flights in June 2019 and at Dunedin for domestic flights in August 2019.
 Since then, they have been progressively rolled-out across all the airports to ensure compliance with international standards and detect aviation security threats that evade traditional screening methods.

 Other functions

 In 2018, Avsec began trialing Behavioral Detection Officers at Auckland Airport to observe passengers and detect unusual behaviour that could indicate a threat to aviation security.
 The trial lead to the establishment of a permanent team at Auckland Airport as well as at Christchurch Airport.
 Such a practice has been controversial in other countries, due to accusations of racial profiling.
 However, Avsec insists that this is mitigated through training on unconscious bias as well as the interactions between officers and passengers being reviewed daily by team leaders.
 The service also claims that the practice has been highly successful in detecting crime including activities such as credit card fraud which do not pose a direct threat to aviation security and is, therefore, referred onwards to the New Zealand Police or Customs Service.